joshwilsonvu/cookbook/src/data/recipes/ocr/arroz-con-pollo.md

 5. Add mashed garlic, cilantro, olives, capers, and paprika.
 6. Return chicken to the pan.
 Add rice, tomato (or diced tomatoes/puree), and water (enough to reach 4 cups).
 7. Add salt and pepper.
 Bring to a boil, then reduce heat to medium-low and simmer until water is absorbed (about 15–20 minutes).
-8. Reduce heat further, turn the rice from bottom to top, and continue to cook for about 30 minutes.
+8. Reduce heat further, turn the rice from bottom to top, and continue to cook until done, about 25 minutes total.
 Turn the rice one more time and serve.